Situju Tuju Cruise Raja Ampat

 · DAY 2 ·

 Mioskon was one of those days you don’t forget easily.
-Underwater, life was everywhere: huge schools of batfish, bananafish and an almost absurd number of fish.
-Everything moving, everything with rhythm.
+Underwater, life was everywhere: huge schools of batfish, bananafish and an almost ridiculous amount of fish.
+Everything moving, everything with energy.
 Then reef sharks appeared, hunting around the schools.
-Watching them move through so many fish, with sudden bursts of movement everywhere, instantly spikes your adrenaline.
+Watching them move through so many fish, with sudden bursts of movement everywhere, instantly sends your adrenaline through the roof.

 Visibility was excellent, so you saw everything clearly: sharks coming and going, schools opening up, the reef full of activity.
 One of those dives where you come out with your heart racing and the feeling you were in the right place at the right time.